Russian bank VTB sells its U.S. business to its executives

-MOSCOW, Sept 3 (Reuters) - VTB, Russia’s second biggest bank, said on Monday it had sold its New York-based business, VTB Capital Inc., to its executives, citing geopolitics as one of the reasons for the deal.
+MOSCOW (Reuters) - VTB (VTBR.MM), Russia’s second biggest bank, said on Monday it had sold its New York-based business, VTB Capital Inc., to its executives, citing geopolitics as one of the reasons for the deal.

 The business, now called Xtellus Capital Partners, will provide brokerage services to VTB, allowing it to continue providing clients with products on the equity and fixed income markets in the United States.